ChaseStewart/CommunityGuard/README.md

 * From this instance install git and ansible by calling `sudo yum install git ansible`
 * Clone the .git repository here by calling `git clone https://bitbucket.org/ChaseEStewart/advnetsysfinal` from the instance
 * run the TODO Outpost ansible deployment script (code will resemble `ansible-playbook outpost/deploy/main.yml`)
+* You will need to configure the outpost before you are able to use it- right now this happens by editing  aws_server/aws_cron.cfg, one day it will also be a webserver that you will be able to navigate to.